 Is there sufficient human oversight of the robots, and do the humans have sufficient training and understanding of the robots’ functioning?
 How will you ensure that humans are overseeing any important decision made using robotics?
 Who is liable legally in case of an accident?

 Do you and all actors operating the technology fully understand how the robot functions, how it is learning and basing its decisions, etc?
-Are there any “black box” or unknown elements?
+Are there any “black boxes” or unknown elements?
 Is there any potential for bias or other malfunctioning?

-What data will the robot be collecting, processing and storing?
+What data will the robot be collecting, processing, and storing?
 Are appropriate safeguards and security measures in place, particularly if any personal data are being collected?

-Do you have sufficient security measures in place — regarding personal privacy, cybersecurity and also physical security of operators and employees in proximity?
+Do you have sufficient security measures in place — regarding personal privacy, cybersecurity, and also physical security of operators and employees in proximity?

 What are the long-term effects of using robots in the surrounding environment or community, for example, on jobs, salaries, social welfare, etc.?
 How will you mitigate any negative effects?
 What measures are necessary to ensure that the use of this technology does not aggravate or reinforce inequality?

 How do the people working with the robots or receiving aid from the robots feel about them?
 Do you have reason to fear any negative psychological effects from this relationship, in the short or long term?